 Adding even more to the potential of gold and silver increasing in value is higher growth returning to the Chinese economy.
-In a column in Forbes magazine, Lee Kaun Yew, the former Prime Minister of Singapore, predicted that by 2020, the gross domestic product of China will reach the level of that for the United States.
-Based on a variety of factors, it should increase more than the American economy from that point, Yew predicted.
+In a column in Forbes magazine, Lee Kuan Yew, the former prime minister of Singapore, predicted that by 2020, the gross domestic product of China will reach the level of that for the United States.
+Based on a variety of factors, it should increase more than the American economy from that point, he predicted.

 As China is the second largest consumer of gold in the world, that will be very bullish for the precious metals sector.

-BHP Billiton and Wishbone Gold PLC demonstrate what the gold and silver sector has to offer from prominent blue chip and a promising small cap.
+BHP Billiton and Wishbone Gold PLC demonstrate what the gold and silver sector has to offer from prominent blue-chip and promising small-cap companies.
 With a market capitalization of around $175 billion, BHP Billiton offers something for everyone, no matter what the investing style: growth, value, or income.

 Wishbone Gold PLC offers a pure growth play in the precious metals sector.

-As a small cap, it offers a much greater potential for the share price to soar than BHP Billiton.
-Last month, the company released a positive exploration report for its White Mountain Project.
-About that, the Executive Chairman of Wishbone Gold PLC, Richard Poulden, stated, “By selecting projects located close to previous workings or discoveries, we are able to refine our work programmes from the outset, which in turn helps reduce costs and the risks associated with exploration.
-The findings of our latest work are highly encouraging and will provide the foundation for follow-up exploration on the Licence with a view to adding to our growing inventory of prospects.”
+As a small-cap company, it offers a much greater potential for the share price to soar than BHP Billiton.
+Last month, the company released a positive exploration report for its White Mountain project.
+About that, the executive chairman of Wishbone Gold PLC, Richard Poulden, stated, “By selecting projects located close to previous workings or discoveries, we are able to refine our work programmes from the outset, which in turn helps reduce costs and the risks associated with exploration.
+The findings of our latest work are highly encouraging and will provide the foundation for follow-up exploration on the licence with a view to adding to our growing inventory of prospects.”

 Consider Gold and Silver ETFs

-SPDR Gold Shares and iShares Silver Trust are vehicles for profiting from the overall rise in the price of The Yellow Metal and The Shiny Metal, respectively.
-As exchange traded funds, has a large market capitalization and heavy average volume: about $40 billion with volume of around 9.2 million shares daily for the GLD, with a market capitalization of nearly $ 8 billion for the SLV with the average number of shares traded between the opening and closing bells of more than 10 million.
+SPDR Gold Trust and iShares Silver Trust are vehicles for profiting from the overall rise in the price of the yellow metal and the shiny metal, respectively.
+As exchange-traded funds, they have a large market capitalization and heavy average volume — about $40 billion with volume of around 9.2 million shares daily for the GLD, with a market capitalization of nearly $8 billion for the SLV with the average number of shares traded between the opening and closing bells of more than 10 million.

-From prominent blue chips like BHP Billiton to promising small caps like Wishbone Gold PLC along with two of the most active exchange traded funds, there is something for everyone in gold and silver to profit should the prices rise.
+From prominent blue-chips like BHP Billiton to promising small-cap companies like Wishbone Gold PLC, along with two of the most active exchange-traded funds, there is something for everyone in gold and silver to profit should the prices rise.